yazhcodes/stock_analysis/Challenge/README.md

 **Nested FOR Loop vs FOR Loop**

 Before getting to refactor my code as per course instructions, I tried a different variation of the analysis logic.
 Instead of a Nested FOR loop as mentioned in the course, I tried to accomplish the task using just one FOR Loop.
 My idea was to optimize the code by cutting down the number of times the loop executed through the dataset.
-The Nested FOR loop looped through the data set 36144 (12 * 3013) times and my approach using just one FOR Loop looped through the data only 3012 times.
+The Nested FOR loop looped through the data set of 3013 records 12 times!
+Whereas my approach using just one FOR Loop looped through the data only 3012 times.
 This cut down the execution time by 0.2 seconds.

 **Refactoring using Arrays**